SAP-samples/teched2023-IN260/exercises/ex2/README.md

 _Now your application is slow to respond as well._

 So a timeout can help preventing faults in one system to propagate to other systems.
-In our case the interaction with SAP SuccessFactors is less important than the actual registration.
+In our case, the interaction with SAP SuccessFactors is less important than the actual registration.
 So we don't want to keep the user waiting too long for a response on the signup request.
 The default configuration we used above already comes with a timeout of 30 seconds.
 To better demonstrate the effect let's reduce that.